WeissShahaf/autosleap/README.md

-This App is used to run SLEAP inference of multiple models, on multiple videos, in parallel. use cases: example 1: 10 videos of a mouse hunting crickets, require running each video through a mouse tracking model and a cricket tracking model. example 2: a folder containing 10 videos of a mouse in an open field. you can use a "folder" option to run the model(s) on all videos in the folder.
+This App is used to run SLEAP inference of multiple models, on multiple videos, in parallel. use cases: example 1: 10 videos of a mouse hunting crickets, require running each video through a mouse tracking model and a cricket tracking model.

-models can be manually loaded or read from a CSV file (see example in Docs). the parameters used are stored in a json file, and preloaded the next time the app is loaded.
+example 2: a folder containing 10 videos of a mouse in an open field. you can use a "folder" option to run the model(s) on all videos in the folder.

  The core script does the following: